 Mercer Culinary Granton: Best carving kitchen knife

-Although it’s technically a non-essential knife, there’s no denying the brilliance of a well crafted carving knife.
-It’s perfect for slicing and cutting up those delicious slivers of your favourite joint of meat.
+Although it’s technically a non-essential knife, there’s no denying the brilliance of a well-crafted carving knife.
+It’s perfect for slicing and cutting up those delicious slivers of your favorite joint of meat.
 Technically, unless you constantly cook roasts, you can probably get away with using a chef’s knife for these tasks; however, it’s nonetheless a useful knife to have in your block.